yakicity/TASCHOLA/README.md

 # TASCHOLA

-TSSCHOLA is a simple todo list manager which can sync with Tokyo Tech T2SCHOLA.
+TASCHOLA is a simple todo list manager which can sync with Tokyo Tech T2SCHOLA.

 ## Set Up